KarolDuracz/scratchpad/bootloader_x86/Custom Windows demo1 - Disk/README.md

 Wpeutil Shutdown
 ```

-And I press ENTER to shutdown virtual machine guest system all files next time I turn on, they will still be on the disk.
+And when I press ENTER to shutdown virtual machine guest system, all files next time when I turn on, they will still be on the disk.
 <br /><br />

 UPDATE - 11-11-2024 -